chrisnoonan98675/site/xl-release/how-to/nexus-trigger.markdown

 ---
-title: Using the XL Release Nexus trigger plugin
+title: Using the XL Release Nexus trigger
 categories:
 - xl-release
 subject:
 - Triggers
 tags:
-- plugin
 - nexus
 - trigger
 ---

-The XL Release Nexus trigger plugin allows XL Release to interact with Sonatype Nexus repositories.
-The plugin uses the Nexus Server REST API to communicate and fetch information from Nexus repositories.
+The XL Release Nexus trigger allows XL Release to interact with Sonatype Nexus repositories.
+It uses the Nexus Server REST API to communicate and fetch information from Nexus repositories.

 A Nexus trigger periodically polls a Nexus server for new versions of a specific artifact and triggers a release if a new version is published to the repository being watched.

 ## Compatibility

-The plugin is compatible with Nexus 2.
-The plugin does not support Nexus 3.0.0.
+The XL Release Nexus trigger is compatible with Nexus 2.
+It does not support Nexus 3.0.0.

 ## Features